caltechlibrary/andor/docs/about.md

 ## Goals

 + Provide a curatorial platform for metadata outside our existing repositories
-+ Provide an __interim curation option__ for EPrints repositories requiring migration
 + Thin stack
     + No RDMS requirement (only And/Or and a web server)
-    + Be easier to implement than migrating an EPrints repository
+    + Be easier to implement than migrating a repository
-    + Be faster than EPrints under for curating objects
+    + Be faster than EPrints for curating objects
     + Be simpler than EPrints, Invenio and Drupal/Islandora
 + Use existing schema
 + Support role based workflows
-+ Support versioned attached media files
 + Support continuous migration
 + Support alternative front ends (e.g. Drupal)